Selected Publications

 Running

-During the years of my PhD, running turned into an important part of my life, crucial in order to keep me productive and in a good mental state throughout the work days and weeks.
-I’m a relatively serious runner, but I run mostly just because it’s a lot of fun and a great way to explore your surroundings, and because it’s good for both my physical and mental health.
-My training can be followed on Strava.
+During my PhD, running became an important part of my life, essential for staying productive and in a good mental state throughout the work days and weeks.
+I used to be a relatively serious runner, but nowadays I run mainly just because it’s a great way to explore your surroundings, experience the changing seasons, get some fresh air, and clear your mind.
+From Sep 10 2020 to Dec 31 2023, I maintained a run streak of 1208 days, running at least 2 km outdoors every day.
+All my training is on Strava.

 Personal Bests